-The Institute of American Indian Arts (IAIA) Continuing Education (CE) is committed to providing comprehensive training and adult education for the advancement and growth in workforce skills, lifelong learning, and empowerment through community-based learning opportunities.
-IAIA CE works with Native organizations, tribal communities, and individuals around the country through CE educational and training offerings.
+Institute of American Indian Arts (IAIA) Continuing Education is committed to providing comprehensive training and adult education for the advancement and growth in workforce skills, lifelong learning and empowerment through community-based learning opportunities.
+Continuing Education works with Native organizations, tribal communities, and individuals around the country through our educational and training offerings.
 This includes many formats-courses, workshops, training sessions, and conferences and symposiums.
-IAIA CE offers flexible scheduling, affordability, and experienced instructors.
+We offer flexible scheduling, affordability, and experienced instructors.
 These opportunities are available at the IAIA campus, online, and with tribal and urban communities around the country.

-IAIA CE formally recognizes learning by electronically issuing Continuing Education Units (CEUs) and IAIA Badges to participants as a record of non-credit educational and professional development activities that have been completed.
-CEUs are utilized nationally and internationally to formally recognize professional competencies and training and are measured by contact learning hours.
-CEUs are also offered for educational programming presented by external organizations across the country.
-For example, organizations such as the National Indian Education Association partner with IAIA CE to provide CEUs to participants at their national convention and training events.
-IAIA CE Badges are also a means to recognize learning and can be utilized in CVs/resumes, posted to social media, and shared across online platforms.
+Continuing Education formally recognizes learning by issuing Continuing Education Units (CEUs) and IAIA Digital Badges to participants that have completed our courses, workshops, or training sessions.
+CEUs and Digital Badges are also offered for educational programming presented by external organizations across the country.
+Digital Badges recognize learning and can also be utilized in resumes, posted to social media, and shared across online platforms.